-The delivery of high-quality video over the Internet has an inherent reliance on a distributed architecture to achieve high definition / high bit-rate delivery to end-users.
+The delivery of video over the Internet relies on a distributed architecture to achieve high definition / high bitrate delivery to end-users.
 The CDNs that provide this functionality leverage DNS (the Domain Name System which is the part of the Internet that translates IP numbers into human-readable names) to redirect end-user requests for content to the CDNs edge servers, rather than to the content publisher's origin servers.